jaredboice/uptown-dropdown/README.md

             <div>that dropdown is so uptown</div>
             <UptownDropdown
                 name="my-uptown-component"
-                expanded={expanded} // track in your app's state as needed placeholder={placeholder} // start with something simple like "select" centerPlaceholder={true}
+                expanded={false} // track in your app's state as needed placeholder="uptown dropdown" // start with something simple like "select" centerPlaceholder={true}
                 anime={true}
                 flexBasis="200px"